ASustiyono/SES-1B-Group-3/README.md

 2. Follow the instruction in the new repository.

 ### Via Android Studio
-1. To use the android APK, download or clone the repository.
+1. Download or clone the repository.
 2. Open the project in Android Studio.
 3. Sync with Gradle.
+4. Build Project.
+5. Run App through an emulator or on an android.
+(Please use minimum API 21 Lollipop)
+6. Done.

 # For Group 3
 ## Learning GitHub Tutorial